bjoern-janson/computational-phase-boundary/falsification.md

 A failure occurs if a supposed breakthrough:

-- does not reduce conditional description length,
+- does not reduce search-path description complexity,
 - does not absorb complexity into the mechanism,
-- does not reduce human/system specification burden.
+- does not reduce human or system specification burden.

 Such cases indicate ordinary optimization rather than a search-space transformation.